mortii/anki-morphs/docs/src/user_guide/setup/settings/extra-fields.md

 - am-unknown-morphs

 ## Using am-study-morphs

 ![unknown-morphs.png](../../../img/unknown-morphs.png)

 Adding this field to your card-template can give you a quick way to see which morphs are/were unknown to you on the first encounter.
-Here is a simplified version of the card template used by the example above:
+Here is a simplified version of the card template used in the example above:

 ![am-study-morphs-template.png](../../../img/am-study-morphs-template.png)